 The Project provides tailored services to meet the unique needs of female immigrants and refugees.
 The goal of this new initiative is to assist women in gaining confidence, promoting economic self-sufficiency, education and empowerment.
 The Project will operate as a drop-in program to support and empower female clients through three categories of services - 1.
 Basic Needs and Healthy Living; 2.
 Economic Development; and 3.
 Social Adjustment.
-EWS aligns with the mission of the GHCF Benjamin Franklin Trust to improve the quality of life and inspire positive outcomes.
-Immigrants and refugees represent some of the most marginalized and vulnerable groups in the world facing a range of risk factors for poor health and wellbeing, including experiences of trauma, dislocation and violence, with associated loss of family and community support and ontological insecurity.
-EWS seeks to address the major factors for successful outcomes, such as finding employment, engaging in education, building social connections and accessing services.

 The first category, Basic Needs and Healthy Living, is designed to combat basic needs insecurity.
-Food insecurity and proper nutrition are commons challenges for immigrants and refugees, especially for women who are often responsible for preparing meals for their familes.
+Food insecurity and proper nutrition are commons challenges for immigrants and refugees, especially for women who are often responsible for preparing meals for their families.
 Catholic Charities recognizes food assistance in a manner that supports the ability of refugee women to retain or attain self-sufficiency is a key priority.
-Following the COVID-19 outbreak, female clients expressed difficultly in accessing foods they are familiar with at food banks.
-Clients would often receive pre-packaged pantry bags with items they did not understand or were not part of their traditional diets, hindering a family's ability to receive proper nutrition.
+Following the COVID-19 outbreak, female clients expressed difficulty in accessing foods they are familiar with at food banks.
+Clients would often receive pre-packaged pantry bags with items they did not understand or were not part of their traditional diets, hindering a familiy's ability to receive proper nutrition.
 The Project would assist women in securing not only dry goods, but fresh fruits and vegetables for their families that are also culturally appropriate.
 Catholic Charities would also coordinate with Penn State Hershey Medical to provide nutrition education classes for women so they can prepare fresh, nutritious, and enjoyable meals for their families.
 Penn State Hershey Medical is a long-standing partner of Catholic Charities for both IRS and other human service programs throughout the agency.

 The first category, Basic Needs and Healthy Living, will also focus on two other basic health needs - menstrual hygiene and supplemental diapers.
 When you think of having a baby, and the items that are an absolute have, diapers are pretty close to the top of the list.
 For families on a limited or fixed income, the cost of diapers can be very overwhelming, and Catholic Charities has found diapers are on the most requested items by female clients.
 Diapers not only contain and control diseases, but promote long-term health for babies and their families.
 Diaper banks have proven useful in helping women meet the needs of their children which frees them to take better care of themselves.
 If choosing between purchasing diapers for their children or feminine hygiene products for themselves, women have reported they most often choose purchasing diapers.
 By neglecting personal care, these women are often burdened with personal health issues which add additional physical and financial stress.
-The Project will provide women with access to diapers through the Healthy Steps Diaper Bank, allowing clients to redirect those savings towards rebuilding their lives and supporting their families.
+The Project will provide women with access to diapers through the Healhty Steps Diaper Bank, allowing clients to redirect those savings towards rebuilding their lives and supporting their families.

 Being uprooted from one's community and forced to flee one's home is a traumatizing experience.
 But when additional struggles are added to this hardship, including menstruation and a lack of access to any female hygiene products, it becomes that much more difficult to find any sense of peace during the experience.
 Refugee and immigrant services often prioritize shelter, food, and clothing over gender-specific products.
-EWS aims to preserve the dignitiy of refugee and immigrant women by providing clients with feminine hygiene products through PERIOD and Days for Girls.
+EWS aims to preserve the dignity of refugee and immigrant women by providing clients with feminine hygiene products through PERIOD and Days for Girls.